 Have others that you trust read drafts of all your site content to check for grammar, spelling and content.
 Others will see your work with fresh eyes and be able to provide valuable feedback.

 Now that you have written a full candidate biography, it’s time to break it down.
 You should create a concise version for your ‘elevator pitch’.
-Your elevator pitch will be short description of yourself that explains who you are so that a listener will learn the basics about you very quickly.
+An elevator pitch is a short description of yourself that explains who you are so that a listener will learn the basics about you very quickly.
 It should be no longer than 20 to 30 seconds long.
 It should basically state who you are and what you want to do.
-And that’s it.

-You can also take written sections of your bio and rework them for your campaign material, such a brochures and mailings.
+You can also take written sections of your bio and rework them for your use in other campaign material, such a brochures and mailings.